adambard/learnxinyminutes-docs/janet.html.markdown

 (put a 2 :x)   # @[:a :b :x :d :e]
 (put t :b 42)  # @{:a 1 :b 42}

-# Adding & removing values (again, for mutable data structures):
+# Adding and removing values (again, for mutable data structures):
 (buffer/push-string s "??")  # @"HeWlo, World!??"
 (array/push a :f)  # @[:a :b :x :d :e :f]
 (array/pop a)      # => :f, and it's also removed from `a`.
 (put t :x 88)      # @{:a 1 :b 42 :x 88}

 # See the manual for a wide variety of functions for working with
-# buffers/strings, arrays/tuples, and tables/struct.
+# buffers/strings, arrays/tuples, and tables/structs.

 # Flow control ################################################################
 (if some-condition